hackerspace-silesia/jakniedojade/README.md

 # jakniedojade

-This is version of the web application "Jak nie dojade" easier in expanding than j-query version.
+This is version of the web application "Jak nie dojade" easier to expanding than j-query version.

 ## Used